What is SARSAT?

 How long is my registration information valid in the NOAA registry?

-The registration information is valid for two years.
-However, you should update your registration when any information changes, so that search and rescue authorities can respond effectively if your beacon is activated.
+You should update your registration when any information changes, so that search and rescue authorities can respond effectively if your beacon is activated.
+NOAA requests that your registration information is verified every two years.

 Why do I have to re-new my registration every two years?